dataart-telco/clearwater-juju/charms/trusty/hss-proxy/README.md

 # Overview

 This is a proxy [Juju charm](https://jujucharms.com/about) for the 3GPP-Cx interface to the HSS.
-It does not provide HSS function.
+Since it is just a proxy, it does not actually provide HSS function - it can just be configured with the location of the HSS, and then terminate the relation with the 3GPP-Cx user.

 # Configuration

+-  `hss_host`: The host on which the HSS is running.
 -  `hss_realm`: The realm to which the HSS belongs.
 -  `hss_port`: The port on which the HSS listens.